Guide to Buying a Property Using Power of Attorney

 How to Connect from Overseas

 Your notary will recommend the video conferencing system.
 You will be required to use their preferred secure system, which was approved by the legal profession.
-Using public applications such as Zoom, WhatsApp, FaceTime, Skype etc… is not permitted.
+Using public applications such as Zoom, WhatsApp, FaceTime, Skype, etc, is not permitted.

 How Does It Work?
 What Are the Steps?

-Filing Documents and Verifying your Identity
+Filing Documents and Verifying ID

 If you have met the chosen notary in person during the last ten years, and if the notary maintained a copy of your details, your mobile number and your personal e-mail address, all you need is a two-sided scanned copy in the colour of your identity document or its original, your mobile phone and your e-mail address.